jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

         You can look at the detailed status of each run by clicking the appropriate tab in the log panel.

 #.
-Note that by default the envelopes are aligned and averaged using EMAN2.
+Note that by default the densities are aligned and averaged using EMAN2.

     *   Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel.